 It is a great experience to know about the variety of pet rat types in the market today.
 It is a revelation for us to learn about the diverse varieties that we never knew about.
-The collectors have been speculating on the types of theserat varieties that have intrigued the hobbyists over the years.
-Currently the origin of their birth, distinguish them as fancy rats.
+The collectors have been speculating on the types of theserat varieties that have intrigued hobbyists over the years.
+Currently, the origin of their birth distinguishes them as fancy rats.

 The study of Pet Rat breeds is so exciting for an animal which we had earlier ostracized.
 Nowadays, a great number of people care for and own pet rats, since, they have become “animals of beauty!”
 Numerous characteristics distinguish the varieties of pet rats from each other because of their varied features like:

 Color mostly discriminate Pet Rat types.
 Some of the rats similar to the wild brown rats continue to have the characteristic called Agouti, which refers to a coat of fur that displays a pigmentation pattern, where individual hairs support multiple bands of dark and light pigment, the tip always ending in black color.
 Such rats are black, beige or cinnamon colored, relying on the original color quality they have.
 Amidst the distinct characteristics of color for pet rats, the shades of their eyes are also remarkable.

 Most pet rat stores as well as breeders grade the different pet rat breeds by markings, and you can always buy them properly graded as such.
 The pet rat gradings follow some set principles.
 These marking gradations are either wholly white, patched with other colors or wholly white which fade slowly to different colors near the nose, ears, tail and feet.
 There are definite pet rat grading patterns, such as Berkshire and Hooded pet which are very explicit to their external features.
 Only contests will assess and determine the extent to which the breeders have adhered to norms with regard to pet rat markings.